dobots/mav_teleop_twist_keyboard/README.md

 rosrun teleop_twist_keyboard teleop_twist_keyboard.py _key_timeout:=0.6
 ```

-It is recommended that you set `key_timeout` higher than the initial key repeat delay on your system (This delay is 0.5 seconds by default on Ubuntu, but can be adjusted)." (source: teleop_twist_keyboard package github readme)
+It is recommended that you set `key_timeout` higher than the initial key repeat delay on your system (This delay is 0.5 seconds by default on Ubuntu, but can be adjusted)." ([source: teleop-twist-keyboard github page](https://github.com/ros-teleop/teleop_twist_keyboard))

 ### Special thanks to the creators of teleop_twist_keyboard package.
 This package and Readme is based on the [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard) package, with slight adjustments to suit controlling mavs.
 The code snippet used to set the mode of the uav to offboard, arm, and land was copied from https://edu.gaitech.hk/gapter/mavros-basics.html Special thanks to the authors of those tutorials as well!